A Story of Drug Addiction, Alcoholism and Dual-Diagnosis

 Often, I felt too nervous or exhausted to empower myself, so having integral support helped a tremendous amount.
 I also discovered that stabilizing my recovery while juggling dual-diagnoses was too complex and challenging to do on my own.

 Learning about the consequences of untreated mental health disorders, such as the inability to maintain recovery from Alcohol and drug abuse was terrifying.
-On the bright side, having a dual-diagnosis gently enforced my need for a long-term inpatient treatment.
+On the bright side, having a dual-diagnosis gently forced a commitment to long-term inpatient treatment.

 Despite an utter lack of understanding in the process, an inability to fix the problem and not knowing the answers which caused me to panic and shut down on a regular basis, I knew I couldn’t throw in the towel.